thainapires/calendlynx/README.md

-# Calendlynx 📅
+# Schedulynx 📅

 ![image](https://github.com/user-attachments/assets/fd822d0d-6825-49fa-81f5-e48c7c826fe4)

-Calendlynx is a scheduling app that syncs with your Google Calendar, allowing others to book time directly into your calendar with ease.
+Schedulynx is a scheduling app that syncs with your Google Calendar, allowing others to book time directly into your calendar with ease.
 It uses NextAuth.js for authentication, enabling users to log in via their Google account.

 ### Main points
 - Syncs with Google Calendar